jcalandra/audiosynthesis_dl/README.md

 This project especially consists in associating a sound with one or more characteristics defined by audio descriptors with a picture drawn by a composer.
 The long-term goal is to allow the composer to develop his own composition language in order to associate it with sounds from some effects banks.

-I am first interested in pitch, and I will propose as input to a Convolutional Neural Network trained for classification a database of couples:
+In this study, I'm interested into pitch, volume and tone color features, and I will propose as input to a Convolutional Neural Network trained for classification a database composed of :
-- an image drawn by the composer,
+- images drawn by the composer,
-- the label of the sound extract corresponding to the associated note pitch.
+- three labels for each pictures, corresponding to the features in the labels associated to sound features.
-After training, we want to obtain a sound for a given image at the input of the network.
+After the training of the neural network, we want to obtain a sound for a given image at the input of the network.
-Validation tests will be conducted by verifying that the sounds obtained correspond to the desired descriptors.

 ## Organisation of the project